 Droplet size is an important consideration in choosing your electrostatic sprayer with liquid disinfectants.
 Too small and your solution will evaporate before it reaches the surface and disperse tiny particles into the air that can be inhaled.

 If the droplets are too large, controlling the wetness of the surface being treated becomes difficult.
 Treated surfaces will take long to dry or, require someone to wipe them dry, which adds time to the job and wastes chemical.
 Large droplets also reduce the ability of the static charge to steer or guide the droplets around objects and give efficient coverage.
 Avoid models that allow users to select droplet size as they provide an opportunity for misuse.
+The Turbo Pro, E-Spray and EX-7000 all have fixed size droplet nozzles.

 Follow expert guidelines

 The Environmental Protection Agency in the US recommends that disinfectants used in electrostatic sprayers be limited to use in equipment producing median particle sizes of 40 microns or greater.
 Avoid models that don’t specify a droplet size of 40 microns or larger.
+The Turbo Pro and E-Spray have a median droplet size greater than 40 microns.

 The EMist uses a fixed aperture that targets a droplet size of 75 microns, which is ideal for applying disinfectants.
 It offers fast application with minimal chemical waste, dry times between 1 to 10 minutes based on use pattern and minimal breathable particles in the air.